Have you heard of the inner critic?

 But it’s never too late—you can learn how to accept yourself now, so that you have a choice in how you show up in the world.

-So, how do you take back control from your inner critic?
+So, how do you take back control?

 The first thing is to realize that you are not your inner critic nor its collaborators, The Pleaser, The Rule Maker, The Pusher, The Perfectionist.
 The personality that you developed to protect yourself is just a tiny part of who you are.
 It’s not all of you.